NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

           commands: "show file systems | include flash"
         register: flash_values

+Here is the output on switch CLI,

 X-XXX-01-SW1#show file systems | include flash
 *    122185728      52075008         flash     rw  flash: flash1:
      122185728      46614528         flash     rw  flash2:
      122185728      46624768         flash     rw  flash3:

+Skip if IOS is already copied

 In our enviroment, we have single switches, 2 switch stacks, 3 switch stacks and 4 switch stacks.
 Before we copy the IOS to each available flash, it should be verified that IOS is not already copied there.
-To assure that, first we run the command 'show flash: | include {{ ios_file }}' and register the output to a variable.
+To assure that, first, 'show flash: | include {{ ios_file }}' command is run and register the output to a variable.
 There are 4 tasks here.
 Each task checks a specific flash.
 First one checks flash:, next flash1:, then flash2: …etc.

+Check if IOS is already present on the flash

       - name: Check if IOS is already present on the flash
         ios_command: